 Importing/Exporting - How to ensure your documentation is correct

-Written on the 20th of July 2009 by Famous Logistics
+Written on the 20 July 2009 by Famous Logistics

 Lengthy delays, additional expense and possibly even a hefty fine are what you can expect if you do not have all the correct documents in order when importing or exporting goods.
 Kym from our team here at Famous Logistics explains, in simple terms, what documents are required and what their purpose is.